-The maximum period of registration to complete the MSc ACP programme as a part-time student is 5 years.
+The maximum period of registration to complete the MSc ACP (Apprenticeship) programme, including the EPA, as a part-time student is 5 years.

 HOW WILL I LEARN?

 This part-time programme provides a framework for you to incorporate both academic and clinical teaching and learning.
 It uses a blended approach which includes face-to- face and online learning and teaching strategies.